 - Unsolved, a true crime series.

 - USA Cartoon Express, a block of classic and new cartoons which ran from the 1980s until 1996 when it was rebranded as the USA Action Extreme Team.
 Originally showed Hanna-Barbera and Ruby-Spears cartoons that had little to no syndication demand (and weren't licensed by Ted Turner); Turner bought up the entire HB and RS libraries when forming Cartoon Network, leaving the Cartoon Express with a random assortment of pre-existing cartoons and lower-quality original cartoons until the change to Action Extreme Team.
-That block, which featured (in addition to Sailor Moon) Universal creation Exo Squad, Sonic Sat AM, Gargoyles and even Dogtanian and the Three Muskehounds, as well as four original series: one based off The Savage Dragon, Street Fighter (following up from the Universal movie), Mortal Kombat: Defenders of the Realm, and Wing Commander Academy (all of those shows once had a Cross Through arc involving the "Warrior King" chasing down a powerful sphere through all four shows' universes).
+That block, which featured (in addition to Sailor Moon) Universal creation Exo Squad, Sonic Sat AM, Gargoyles, as well as four original series: one based off The Savage Dragon, Street Fighter (following up from the Universal movie), Mortal Kombat: Defenders of the Realm, and Wing Commander Academy (all of those shows once had a Cross Through arc involving the "Warrior King" chasing down a powerful sphere through all four shows' universes).
 It lasted until 1998 in favor of infomercials and more endless repeats of Wings, which defined the network's image in the mid-to-late 1990s.

 - USA High (1997-1999) — Teen comedy from the creators of Saved by the Bell.